 Although lead paint was banned in 1978, many homes built before that date still contain hazardous material.
 Contractors must correctly identify and remove lead components before beginning a renovation project.

 This requires specialized testing and materials and trained personnel to ensure that all lead particles or dust are disposed of safely.
 The environmental impact also needs to be considered when working with lead paint.

 Considering the potential hazards associated with lead paint, homeowners should budget accordingly to cover all necessary costs and procedures if they plan on undertaking a renovation project with an older property.

 Painting heritage homes is often more expensive than painting other homes because they require specialized knowledge and, sometimes, a lot of carpentry repairs.

-All of this contributes to why painting heritage homes is an expensive activity and must be considered when budgeting for maintenance costs associated with these properties.
+All of these contribute to why painting heritage homes is an expensive activity and must be considered when budgeting for maintenance costs associated with these properties.

-The end result on How much you want done
+The end result on How much you want to be done